dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 every system, every community, and every jpg needs its own separate form of money.
 It\'s economic nihilism.

+The two couldn't be more different.
+Bitcoin removes seigniorage.
+Shitcoins re-introduce seigniorage.
+Bitcoin removes the Cantillon effect.
+Shitcoins re-introduce the Cantillon effect.
+Bitcoin removes trust.
+Shitcoins re-introduce trust.
+As do centralized financial services motivated by fiat thinking.

 ### But Isn\'t Bitcoin Dead?

 No, it\'s not dead.
 It\'s also not a fad, or suddenly useless, or